TartuNLP/epub-api/README.md

 - `MYSQL_USERNAME` - MySQL username
 - `MYSQL_PASSWORD` - MySQL password
 - `MYSQL_DATABASE` - MySQL database name.
 The user specified above must already have access to this database beforehand.
   Initialization and migrations will be handled automatically by this service.
 - `API_USERNAME` - username that the ASR worker component will use to authenticate itself (to download audio and return transcriptions)
 - `API_PASSWORD` - password that the ASR worker component will use to authenticate itself
+- `ENDPOINT_PATH` - the endpoint path prefix if the API is deployed on a non-root path.
+For example, if `www.example.com/speech-to-text` is used, the value should be `/speech-to-text`.
 - `CONFIGURATION` (optional) - if value is `debug` logging will be more detailed, this value should not be used in production environments where user input should not be logged.

 The service is available on port `80`.
-The API documentation is available under the `\docs` endpoint.
+The API documentation is available under the `/docs` endpoint.

 The RabbitMQ connection parameters are set with environment variables.
 By default, the exchange name `speech-to-text` will be used and requests will be sent to the worker using the routing key `speech-to-text.{lang}` where `{lang}` refers to the 2-letter ISO langauge code (for example `speech-to-text.et`).